 Not too long ago, a guy from the United States decided to venture there.
 He tried to steal one of those revolutionary slogan signs and created a huge problem!

-They convicted him to 15 years hard labour.
-At the time of writing this he was still there, and if they are to make him serve the full-time it’s likely he won’t even leave there alive.
+They convicted him to 15 years of hard labour.
+At the time of writing this, he is still there, and if they are to make him serve the full-time it’s likely he won’t even leave there alive.